ejbaran/docs-1/docs/reference/sdks/migration.md

 In June 2020, Algorand introduced the V2 API for `algod` and deprecated the V1 API.
 Both APIs remain functional to allow developers time to transition their application code to the fully supported V2 endpoints.
 Simultaneously, Algorand introduced `algorand-indexer` with only a V2 API.
 Use this guide to update your preferred SDK for V2 client support and then transition your application to use V2 clients for `algod` and `algorand-indexer` where applicable.

+!!! warning
+    The deprecation of the V1 API for `algod` will become a breaking change in a future release of the `algod` software.
+Please ensure your application code is migrated to the new V2 endpoints at this time.

 !!! information
     The `kmd` API remains unchanged at V1.
 There are no changes required for application code using the V1 `kmd` client.

-!!! warning
-    The deprecation of the V1 API for `algod` will become a breaking change in a future release of the `algod` software.
-Please ensure your application code is migrated to the new V2 endpoints at this time.
+Reference [kmd client instantiations](#kmd-instantiations) below.

 # Update your SDK